sayedpritom/Doctors-Portal-Server/README.md

 * Private/Protected Route(Appointment page)
 * Personalized dashboard for both user & admin
 * Basic payment system(Implemented using stripe)
-* Functionalities: add new doctor, delete doctors, make appointments & payment for appointments, view all appointments.
+* Functionalities: add new doctors, delete doctors, make appointments & payment for appointments, view all appointments.

 **Used technologies in the front-end:**
 * HTML, CSS,